Chris Strait

-Career
+Comedy

 Strait has headlined over 50 comedy clubs in the U.S. and Canada, and has also performed for the U.S. military in the US, as well as in Cuba, Japan, Bahrain and Germany.

 "I've been to all 50 states, as well as 6 continents, and over 50 countries.
 I've done casinos, cruises, corporates, private parties, bars, comedy clubs, colleges, and military bases.
 Pretty much all the categories of places one can do stand-up."
 After many years hiatus from international shows, Strait performed in South Africa in 2017.
 He has also worked as a private auctioneer.
 From 2018 to 2020, and 2021 onward, Strait has been primarily performing on cruise ships... but shifted to do over 100 virtual shows for private companies during the COVID-19 pandemic.
 In 2023–24, he headlined clubs in Iceland, Ireland, Switzerland, Austria, and Brazil.

 In addition to his contributions on TRU-TV, Strait has also done commentary on E!, ESPN, and Fuel TV.
 He has performed stand-up comedy several times on Fox's "Laughs", as well as single performances on NickMom, Playboy TV, and Starz.
 He also wrote/produced/starred in a series of video sketches for YouTube.

 Strait has also lent his voice to video games, industrials, and film trailers.
 He was a writer for 'National Lampoon's Sports Minute', and appeared in the National Lampoon Film, "Lost Reality 2".

 His first commercially available CD, "Hitting The Wall", was shot in Indianapolis in Oct of 2011, and released on Next Round Entertainment's label, on December 13, 2011.
 His first commercially available DVD, "Urban Suburbanite" was released on Amazon in September 2015.
 The special had been shot nearly 3 years earlier, at the Comedy & Magic Club in Hermosa Beach, CA but production issues delayed its release.
 It was rereleased on Tubi in 2022, and Fawesome in 2024.

 Strait released two more stand-up comedy CDs in 2019: "Incorrect Correctness" and "Personal Growth" for BSeenMedia.
 His Dry Bar Comedy Special "Laugh Till You Run Out of Air" was released in January 2020.
 It was also picked up by Tubi in 2023.
 Strait then released an Open Bar Comedy Special, “Big and Raw” in 2025.